 Bake the cake layers: Preheat oven to 350°F. Line and grease cake tins, set aside.
 In a small bowl, combine the flours, baking powder and salt, set aside.
 In a large bowl, on the medium speed of an electric mixer, cream the butter until smooth.
 Add the sugar gradually and beat until fluffy, about 3 minutes.
 Add in the eggs, one at a time, beating well after each addition.

-Pour settled pandan extract into the coconut milk, mix well.
+Pour settled pandan extract into measuring cup, discarding the excess water).
+Add in the coconut milk until mixture measures 1 cup, then combine well.
 Add the dry ingredients in three parts, alternating with the coconut milk mixture.
 With each addition, beat until the ingredients are incorporated, taking care not to overbeat.